REDUCIO! Generating 1K Video within 16 Seconds using Extremely Compressed Motion Latents: Reducio

-To adapt the image diffusion model to video, we consider two options: (1) Directly transforming the 2D attention to full 3D attention, without adding additional parameters.
-(2) Adding temporal layers and transforming the model to perform 2D spatial attention plus 1D temporal attention.
+To adapt the image diffusion model to video, we consider two options: (1) Directly transforming the 2D attention to full 3D attention without adding additional parameters~\cite{yang2024cogvideox,chen2025goku}.
+(2) Adding temporal layers and transforming the model to perform 2D spatial attention plus 1D temporal attention~\cite{zheng2024open,zeng2024make,lin2024stiv}.
 We adopt option (1) by default.
 Studies on the evaluation of these two options are shown in Sec.~\ref{sec:exp_ablation_dit}.

-In addition, to tailor for image-conditioned video generation, we introduce \textit{Reducio}-DiT (illustrated in Fig.~\ref{fig:dit_net}) with additional image-condition modules, as described below.
+In addition, we introduce \textit{Reducio}-DiT (illustrated in Fig.~\ref{fig:dit_net}) with additional image-condition modules, as described below.

 \textbf{Content frame modules} consist of a semantic encoder built upon pretrained OpenCLIP ViT-H~\cite{cherti2023reproducible} and a content encoder initialized with the SD2.1-VAE~\cite{stablediffusion}.
 The former encoder projects content frames into a high-level semantic space while the latter one mainly focuses on extracting the spatial information.
 We concatenate the obtained features with text tokens output by T5 to form the image-text-joint condition, and then cross-attend them with the noisy video latent.
-Concretely, the detailed operations can be described as: